mikedamage/turn-up-for-what/README.md

 to do based on the readings.

-It was initially built with temperature control in mind, but it's flexible enough to be used for any application where sinple decisions need to be made based on current conditions.
+It was initially built with temperature control in mind, but it's flexible enough to be used for any application where simple decisions need to be made based on current conditions.

 ## YEAH